-Note: \p<0.05
+Note: p<0.05

-Descriptive Analysis of Remittance and Poverty
+4.2 Descriptive Analysis of Remittance and Poverty

 Remittance is the primary source of livelihood for rural households.
-Figure 2 depicts the households by remittance.
+Figure 1 depicts the households by remittance.
 The result represents entire rural households as survey weights have been applied to derive the result.
-About 38.3 percent of total rural households received remittance in 2018.
-The median per-capita household expenses is slightly higher for households receiving remittance.
+About 38.3 percent of total rural households received remittance in 20181.